Yep. Here is a trainer, someone who puts food on the table by helping people work out at the gym. Have I lost my mind?

 Our basil metabolic rate is the largest contributor to our calorie burn, and it always will be.

-Nothing fancy – crush weights in the gym, find a caloric deficit, listen to the hormones that tell you that you are full, and go to bed a little hungry every night, and I promise you will start losing some fat.
+Nothing fancy – crush weights in the gym, find a caloric deficit through diet, listen to the hormones that tell you that you are full, and go to bed a little hungry every night, have some patience and I promise you will start losing some fat.
+It’s not easy, but it’s actually quite simple.

 If you need help getting started, look no further than online coaching.
 Training and nutrition!
 Let me help you find the best plan for you – from anywhere in the world.